-Geneva Lakefront Realty is a full service real estate brokerage serving the Lake Geneva vacation home market.
+Geneva Lakefront Realty is a full service real estate brokerage serving the Lake Geneva real estate market.
 That’s the only market we serve.
 If you’ve found this site and you’re looking for property in Elkhorn, please return to Google and keep searching.
 If, however, you’re keen on transforming your weekends by way of a Lake Geneva vacation home, then you’ve found your new broker.
-Founded by Craig Curry in 1977, the business model sought to sell Lake Geneva vacation homes, and Lake Geneva vacation homes only.
+Founded by Craig Curry in 1977 as a part time business, the model sought to sell Lake Geneva vacation homes, and Lake Geneva vacation homes only.
 That passion to serve just one narrow market segment has yielded remarkable results.

 David lives with his wife Michele and their two children, Thomas and May, on their Walworth Township farm.
-It’s not really a farm, of course, but there are some dogs, a gravel drive, and at least one large tractor, so it’s sort of a farm.
-David enjoys boating, sailing, and fly fishing, all of which he does when not walloping other agents in negotiations.
-He used to serve on the board of the Geneva Lake Conservancy but discovered he had an allergic reaction to summer Saturday meetings.
+It’s not really a farm, of course, but there are some dogs, a gravel drive, a few chickens (Update: the neighborhood fox has eaten them all), and at least one large tractor (there are now two tractors), so it’s sort of a farm.
+David enjoys boating, tennis, sailing and fly fishing.
+He used to serve on the board of the Geneva Lake Conservancy but discovered he was allergic to summer Saturday meetings.
 He can be found most summer days somewhere around the lake, or perhaps in it, and in the winter he stokes the fire at his office when he’s not playing tennis at the Grand Geneva or chopping wood at his sort-of-farm.
-He is a dominant ping pong player, routinely besting his 13 year old son, most of the time.
+He is a dominant ping pong player, routinely beating his 17 year old son, most of the time.
 But most of all, he’d like to be your next agent.